saultcollege-csd215/saultcollege-csd215-aws-project-25f-aws-deployment-project/README.md

      - Security group: Your `csd215-lambda-sg` security group
    - Use the provided `resources/lambda_placeholder.zip` file as the deployment package.
    - Handler: `lambda_app.main` (i.e. the `main` function in the `lambda_app.py` file is the entry point)
+2. Make your Lambda function publicly accessible using a Function URL:
+   1. Create a Function URL config with an `auth_type` of `NONE` (so that no authentication is required to use your Lambda function)
+   2. Add the following permissions to your Lambda function:
+      - Action: `lambda:InvokeFunctionUrl`
+      - Principle: `"*"` (to allow anyone permission)
+      - URL Auth Type: `NONE`
+      - Statement id: some unique name to identify this permission policy
-3. Use the `aws lambda invoke` command to test the function.
+4. Use the `aws lambda invoke` command to test the function.
 You may use the provided `resources/lambda_playload.json` file as the input payload.
 Verify that the function executes successfully.
-4. Use the `aws lambda list-function-url-configs` to determine the function URL for your Lambda function.
+5. Use the `aws lambda list-function-url-configs` to determine the function URL for your Lambda function.
-5. Using a web browser, navigate to the function URL of your Lambda function.
+6. Using a web browser, navigate to the function URL of your Lambda function.
 You should see a 'Hello' message.
-6. Open the `resources/deploy_lambda.sh` script and complete it to automate the process of packaging and deploying the Lambda function code.
+7. Open the `resources/deploy_lambda.sh` script and complete it to automate the process of packaging and deploying the Lambda function code.
    1. OBSERVE: The script packages the application code into a ZIP file.
    2. MODIFY: Set the `LAMBDA_NAME` variable to your Lambda function name.
    2. MODIFY: Add the AWS CLI command in step 4 of the script to update the Lambda function code with the new package.
-7. Run the `resources/deploy_lambda.sh` script to deploy the Lambda function code.
+8. Run the `resources/deploy_lambda.sh` script to deploy the Lambda function code.
-8. Verify that your Lambda function was updated using the CLI or a web browser.
+9. Verify that your Lambda function was updated using the CLI or a web browser.
    1. Load at least a few different `/roll/d#?n=#` requests.
-9. DELIVERABLES:
+10. DELIVERABLES:
    1. Take a screenshot of the web browser showing the Lambda function output.
 Save this screenshot as `deliverables/lambda-function.png`.
    2. Add the output of the `get-function` command for your Lambda function to `deliverables/resource-descriptions.txt`.